What is an Area Source of Hazardous Air Pollutants? Why is it regulated?

 Area source of hazardous air pollutants: The term "area source" refers to facilities that release smaller quantities of toxic air pollutants.
 Although emission from one area source may be relatively small, multiple area sources concern environmental specialists, especially when they are in densely populated areas.

-To reduce the hazardous area pollutants released by area sources, EPA places standards, or requirements, on area sources to minimize emissions.
+To reduce the hazardous area pollutants released by area sources, EPA places standards(link is external), or requirements, on area sources to minimize emissions.
 These requirements call for specific management practices and generally available control technologies (GACT).
 These technologies consist of methods, practices, and techniques applicable to area sources.
 When EPA developed these technologies, staff members considered the economic impact as well as the technical abilities of employees to operate and maintain systems for emission control.

 What are Missouri's Area Source Requirements?

 The following table gives area source requirements for which the Missouri Department of Natural Resources is conducting compliance-enforcement activities.
 Direct questions regarding standards, compliance, and reports about area sources to the agency listed as “Regulating Agency” in the table, below.
-The department's Air Pollution Control Program recommends that facilities submit notifications and other required reports about area sources to the air program and EPA Region 7 contacts.
+The department's Air Pollution Control Program recommends that facilities submit notifications and other required reports about area sources to the air program and EPA Region 7 contacts(link is external).
 If you have questions regarding any of the area source regulations or need help navigating the requirements, contact the Air Pollution Control Program.

 Dry Cleaners